 Women’s Singles

-Barbora Krejcikova is the current champion in the women’s singles event in Dubai after beating Iga Swiatek in the 2023 women’s singles final 6-4, 6-2.
+Barbora Krejcikova is the current champion in the women’s singles event in Dubai after beating Iga Swiatek in the 2023 women’s singles final 6-4, 6-2 – see highlights from the final below.

 Below is a list of previous winners and runner-ups of the women’s singles event from 2012 to 2023.
 For a full list, check out the official WTA Tour website.